-ZTE announces extended protection plan for Grand S and nubia 5Alex Wagner - Deputy Managing Editor, News Desk
+ZTE announces extended protection plan for Grand S and nubia 5Alex Wagner - Editorial Director of News and Content

 After debuting earlier in 2013 and then making their way onto shelves in various other countries around the globe, the ZTE Grand S and nubia 5 finally arrived in the U.S. this month.
 Both devices are now available from Amazon, and as part of their stateside launch, ZTE has introduced a new extended protection plan for new owners.
 Rather than make customers pay an upfront or monthly fee for its protection plan, ZTE is offering its protection plan for a deductible of $79.99 during 18-month period following the device's purchase date.

 ZTE's extended warranty plan covers out-of-warranty incidents, such was liquid damage or a cracked display.
 Multiple claims are allowed, and ZTE notes that its extended protection plan is available on top of its standard 12-month warranty that covers manufacturer defects.

 The Grand S and nubia 5 are fairly affordable devices compared to the full retail price of some other smartphones, but that doesn't mean that owners would be thrilled about paying full price again to replace a broken unit.
 That's why it's nice to see ZTE extending a protection plan to buyers of its two handsets.
 I'm sure that many consumers will also be happy to hear that enrollment doesn't require any one-time or monthly payments like most other insurance plans.
 If you're interested in learning more about ZTE's protection plan or the Grand S and the nubia 5 hardware, you can find links to all three down below.